Carpal Tunnel Syndrome Clinical Presentation

 • Not infrequently, patients report symptoms in the whole hand.
 Many patients with CTS also complain of a tight or swollen feeling in the hands and/or temperature changes (eg, hands being cold/hot all the time).

 • Many patients also report sensitivity to changes in temperature (particularly cold) and a difference in skin color.
 In rare cases, there are complaints of changes in sweating.
-In all likelihood, these symptoms are due to autonomic nerve fiber involvement (the median nerve carries most autonomic fibers to the whole hand).
+In all likelihood, these symptoms are due to autonomic nerve fiber involvement (the median nerve carries most of the autonomic fibers to the hand).

 • Weakness/clumsiness - Loss of power in the hand (particularly for precision grips involving the thumb) does occur; in practice, however, loss of sensory feedback and pain is often a more important cause of weakness and clumsiness than is loss of motor power per se.